 Why Canonical Tags Matter More in AI Search

-In traditional search, duplicate content used to dilute rankings.
-However, in AI search, it affects something more critical: source selection.
-When the same content exists across multiple URLs, AI systems don’t evaluate each version independently.
-They group them and choose one document to trust.
+In traditional search, duplicate content mainly dilutes rankings, but in AI search, it affects something more fundamental: source selection.
+When the same content exists across multiple URLs, AI systems cluster duplicates and choose a single document to trust, which determines whether your page gets cited in an AI-generated answer or ignored entirely.

-Canonical tags clarify which URL represents the original and authoritative version.
-In a single-source environment, canonicalization is not just technical hygiene.
+Canonical tags tell AI systems which URL represents the original, authoritative version.
+In a single-source environment where only one page gets selected per topic cluster, canonicalization is not technical housekeeping.
 It defines which page AI systems recognize as the source worth citing.

 Why Does Duplicate Content Affect AI Search Differently?